Tongan Kava Ceremony-Taumafa Kava: ʻAhoʻeitu: First Tuʻi Tonga

-Kava'onau
+Kavaʻonau

-The most popular story about kava's origins is that of Fevanga and Fefafa and their daughter Kava’onau.
-In short, an elderly couple lived on the island of ‘Eueiki during a time of great famine, with their daughter Kava’onau.
+The most popular story about kava's origins is that of Fevanga and Fefafa and their daughter Kavaʻonau.
+In short, an elderly couple lived on the island of ‘Eueiki during a time of great famine with their daughter Kavaʻonau.
 Tradition states she was stricken with leprosy.
-One day a great chief, many scholars cite it was the 10th Tuʻi Tonga, Momo, and his entourage after spending time at sea fishing and competing with each other decided to rest on ‘Eueiki.
-Somehow the old couple heard of the coming of the king and immediately took to preparing the proper food presentations.
-However, as it was a time of famine, the couple had only one kape plant, giant taro, and as Fefafa went to get the kape to be cooked in the ‘umu, she found the king resting under its shade.
-Sorrowful that there was no other worthy meal on the island, the old couple, out of duty and love to their king, decided to sacrifice their daughter as tribute.
-The warriors and people that had come with the king had found out what was transpiring and had immediately told the king, who out of sadness and regret, ordered the party to depart the island, leaving the girl in her ‘umu grave.
-After some time, the old couple found two plants had grown from their daughter's grave.
-At the head the kava plant and at the feet the tō, sugarcane.
-As the plants grew, the couple noticed a mouse chewing at the kava and became inebriated, whereas when it ate of the tō it became energized and scurried away.
-One day the great tufunga fonua, carpenter of the land, the chief Lō’au had visited the island and the couple told him of the plants.
-Lō’au told them to immediately take the plants to the compound of the Tuʻi Tonga where it is said that Lō’au then presented these plants, told him of their properties, and had then instituted the kava ceremony.
-The ceremony was to memorialize the sacrifice of the child and the parents for their king and his hosts, whereas the king's partaking of the kava would be acceptance of his duties to care for and lead his people.
+One day a great chief—many scholars cite it was the 10th Tuʻi Tonga, Momo—and his entourage, after spending time at sea fishing and competing with each other, decided to rest on ‘Eueiki.
+Somehow the old couple heard of the coming of the King and immediately took to preparing the proper food presentations.
+However, as it was a time of famine, the couple had only one kape plant (giant taro); as Fefafa went to get the kape to be cooked in the ʻumu (earth oven), she found the King resting under its shade.
+Sorrowful that there was no other worthy meal on the island, the old couple, out of duty and love for their King, decided to sacrifice their daughter as tribute.

+The warriors and people that had come with the King found out what was transpiring and immediately told the King, who, out of sadness and regret, ordered the party to depart the island, leaving the girl in her ʻumu grave.
+After some time, the old couple found two plants had grown from their daughter's grave: at the head the kava plant and at the feet the tō (sugarcane).
+As the plants grew, the couple noticed a mouse chewing at the kava became inebriated, whereas when it ate of the tō it became energized and scurried away.
+One day the great tufunga fonua (carpenter of the land), the chief Lōʻau, visited the island, and the couple told him of the plants.
+Lōʻau told them to immediately take the plants to the compound of the Tuʻi Tonga, where it is said that Lōʻau then presented these plants, told him of their properties, and instituted the kava ceremony.
+The ceremony was to memorialize the sacrifice of the child and the parents for their King and his hosts, whereas the King's partaking of the kava would be acceptance of his duties to care for and lead his people.